ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/extensions/archival.markdown

 * RavenDB features and clients can recognize an archived document by its metadata property and handle it accordingly.
 Indexing and Data subscription tasks, for example, **refrain by default** from processing archived documents.
-  The exclusion of archived documents from indexes especially can boost
+  The exclusion of archived documents from indexation can improve
-  database performance.
+  database performance significantly.

+* On a cluster, archiving is handled by a single node only, which is always the first node in the cluster topology.
+  Following archiving, documents are propagated to the other nodes by regular replication.

 {INFO: }
 Archived documents are **compressed**.